keks24/raspberry-pi-luks/README.md

 $ rsync --archive --hard-links --acls --xattrs --one-file-system --numeric-ids --info="progress2" "root_backup/" "/mnt/"
 ```

-### Entering the chroot
+### Entering the chroot environment
-Once this is done, it is time to go into a `chroot` environment.
+Once this is done, it is time to go into a `chroot environment`.

 Before doing so, mount the `boot partition` to `/mnt/boot/`:
 ```bash